Overview

 setenv PATH "$PREFIX/bin:$PATH"

-environment variable is critical as it tells GCC what kind of
+The $TARGET environment variable is critical as it tells GCC what kind of

 cross compiler we desire.
 In our case, this target